jakobharder/anno1800-jakobs-mods/README.md

 I appreciate feedback if you encounter wrong or missing translations.
 Easiest way to contact is @jakob in the modding discord (or Annoverse).

-Available: English, German, (Russian, Korean, French, Polish, Chinese).
+Available: English, German, (Russian, Korean, French, Polish, Spanish, Chinese).

 ## Special Thanks